 The following list describes the directories which make up the distribution.
-Directories which are not present in the binary distribution are marked with a .
-Directories which are empty in the source distribution but are populated when you build TETware are marked with a .
+Directories which are not present in the binary distribution are marked with a †.
+Directories which are empty in the source distribution but are populated when you build TETware are marked with a ‡.
+Directories for add-on products that may not be present in all distributions are marked with a §.